Eyres House, Soldiers Hill, Ballarat: William Mountford Kinsey Vale MLA

 The original Crown Grant of the property, on which the house was built, was to William Mountford Kinsey Vale (1833–1895).
 Vale bought Allotment 2 of Section 3, Township of Ballarat North, Parish of Ballarat, County of Grenville, in 1886 for £10.5.0 and Allotment 3 for the sum of £10, both being an acre approx. in size.
 Ligar Street, where Eyres House is located, was named in recognition of Charles Whybrow Ligar, the unpopular surveyor-general of Victoria 1858–1869.

-During the early to mid 1860s land between Howitt and Gregory Streets was also purchased from the Crown for what were to become the grand houses Trelawny, Black Hill, Ballarat, "Linlithgow" and "The Grange", Soldiers Hill, Ballarat.
+During the early to mid 1860s land between Howitt and Gregory Streets was also purchased from the Crown for what were to become the grand houses Trelawny, Black Hill, Ballarat, Linlithgow and The Grange.

 William Vale was a local bookseller and newsagent, who qualified as a barrister in England and became the member for Ballarat West in the Victorian Legislative Assembly for Ballarat West from November 1864 to August 1865, and from September 1865 to April 1869.
 He was very involved in a number of Ballarat community activities, including as a committee member of the Ballarat Benevolent Asylum.

 W.M.K.
 Vale moved to Abbotsford, where he died, after he won the seat for Collingwood in 1889.
 It was there he died.